 Mistake in Check-Out Invoices

 Like many parts of operating a short-term rental, you might have automated issuing check-in and check-out instructions and relevant invoices.
 Using message templates is a fast and efficient way of sending important information to guests, whether before or after departure.

 It is crucial to notify guests of the extra fees, for example, for claiming the damage deposit or late payment.
 So, you must mention all the details of relevant expenses in the check-out invoice.

-Missing one small piece of information can bring about negative consequences.
+Missing one small piece of information can lead to negative consequences.
 If you collect the deposit and don’t mention the reason in the invoice, guests might accuse you of fraud.
-So, you better review departure invoices before finalising your home check-outs to prevent any misunderstandings and provide a smooth departure.
+So, you should review vacation rental check-out invoices before finalising your check-outs to prevent any misunderstandings and provide a smooth departure.

 Should You Automate Your Vacation Rental Check-Out Procedure 100%?

 Running several aspects of a rental property automatically is a boon.
 As a business with a large portfolio, you may also have hired a Property Management System (PMS), which better handles the work with automated tools.